 Dec.
 24: Christmas Eve

 Dec.
-25: Christmas (Christian) is the day associated with Jesus birth.
-It is celebrated on December 25th by Western churches and on January 7th the following year by Eastern Orthodox churches.
+25: Christmas (Christian).
+The day associated with the birth of Jesus.
+It is celebrated on December 25 by Western churches and on January 7 of the following year by Eastern Orthodox churches.

 Maintained by HR Office of Organizational Development and Staff Diversity.
 Please send your comments and suggestions to: Stanley Byrd, HR Director, Organizational Development and Staff Diversity.